Skip to main content

 • Silver: Starts at $9.99/month

-• Gold: A popular middle tier
+• Gold: Popular middle tier

-• Platinum: Goes up to $59.99/month with advanced features
+• Platinum: Up to $59.99/month

 5. TrendSpider — Best for Automated Technical Analysis